 Imagine a life without having to pay rent every month, or sit in traffic every day, or receive frantic weekend emails from your boss — forcing you to leave brunch when you’re already three bottomless mimosas deep.

 While I don’t suggest we stop bathing, I do think we could all stand to learn a little something from a man who doesn’t give a damn about the superficial things we care too much about:

-RYOT NOTE: While Amou Haji allegedly chooses to live a life of isolation, conflict and war separate many people around the world from their loved ones against their wills.
+While Amou Haji allegedly chooses to live a life of isolation, conflict and war separate many people around the world from their loved ones against their wills.
 Refugees United works to bring these people back together, reuniting family members that haven’t seen each other in years.
-Click the action box atop this story to support their work and Become the News!
+Click the red button atop this story to support their work and Become the News!